 As per the recent Travel Protocol Released by the Government of Nepal:- On-Arrival Visa Service and No Quarantine rule appliesRead More

-Everest Base Camp Trekking is a famous trek.
-It has been a popular destination for trekkers since the very first expedition to the Everest in the 1953.
-Utmost Adventure designed a two week trek to get you close to the highest mountain on Earth.
+Everest Base Camp Trekking is a renowned trek, drawing trekkers from around the world.
+It has been a popular destination since the very first expedition to Mount Everest in 1953.
+Fourteen Summits offers a two-week trek that takes you close to the highest mountain on Earth.

-The Everest region is located in the northeast of Nepal.
-The most visited part of this region is Solukhumbu district, home of the legendary Sherpas and the highest peak of the world, the Mt.
-Everest with its 8848 m height.
-To the north of Solukhumbu lies the Sagarmatha National Park, to the east the Makalu Barun National Park is located.
-The major ethnic groups living in the region are Sherpas, Rais, Tamangs, Brahmins and Chhettris.
-Diverse range of wildlife and vegetation can be seen here.
-You can meet mountain goats, musk deers and barking deers in the forests.
-Birds like pheasants (in Nepali “Danfe”, the national bird of Nepal), ravens, crows, coughs and snow pigeons.
-The best time for a visit is during spring and autumn.
+The Everest region is situated in the northeastern part of Nepal, with the most frequented area being the Solukhumbu district, known for its legendary Sherpas and the world’s highest peak, Mount Everest, standing at 8,848 meters in height.
+To the north of Solukhumbu lies Sagarmatha National Park, and to the east, you’ll find Makalu Barun National Park.
+The major ethnic groups residing in the region include Sherpas, Rais, Tamangs, Brahmins, and Chhettris.
+This area boasts a diverse range of wildlife and vegetation, where you can encounter mountain goats, musk deer, and barking deer in the forests.
+Additionally, you can spot various bird species like pheasants (known as “Danfe” in Nepali, which is also Nepal’s national bird), ravens, crows, coughs, and snow pigeons.
+The best times to visit are during the spring and autumn seasons.

 Welcome to Himalayan country of Nepal.
 Upon your arrival at the Tribhuvan intl. airport our representative welcomes you and assists to transfer in your hotel in Kathmandu (1,400m).
 After time to get refreshed, evening you will meet and transfer for welcome dinner in one of the typical Nepalese restaurant in the heart of Kathmandu and after meal briefing about your trip.
 Overnight at Hotel.